digital-land/digital-land.info/application/templates/pages/about/performance.md

 ### ??% nationwide coverage

-00% average nationwide coverage per dataset (XX / 311 LPAs). +/-0% change from last month.

 22% average coverage per local planning authority.
 No change from last month.

 00% average dataset coverage per LPA (XX / 8 datasets)

-LPA provided datasets:
+***LPA provided datasets:***

-00% coverage of article-4-direction. +/-0% change from last month.
+*00% coverage of article-4-direction. +/-0% change from last month.
-00% coverage of article-4-direction-area. +/-0% change from last month.
+*00% coverage of article-4-direction-area. +/-0% change from last month.
-00% coverage of conservation-area. +/-0% change from last month.
+*00% coverage of conservation-area. +/-0% change from last month.
-00% coverage of conservation-area-document. +/-0% change from last month.
+*00% coverage of conservation-area-document. +/-0% change from last month.
-00% coverage of listed-building-outline. +/-0% change from last month.
+*00% coverage of listed-building-outline. +/-0% change from last month.
-00% coverage of tree-preservation-order. +/-0% change from last month.
+*00% coverage of tree-preservation-order. +/-0% change from last month.
-00% coverage of tree-preservation-zone. +/-0% change from last month.
+*00% coverage of tree-preservation-zone. +/-0% change from last month.
-00% coverage of tree. +/-0% change from last month.
+*00% coverage of tree. +/-0% change from last month.

 ## Usage